 The M1 interface offers three different sets of procedures:

-- For downlink media streaming, configuration of content ingest at M2d for onward distribution over M4d by the 5GMSd AS: designed as an API that is equivalent to the functionality of a public CDN.
+- For downlink media streaming, configuration of content ingest at M2d for onward distribution by the 5GMSd AS over M4d or via other distribution systems such as eMBMS: designed as an API that is equivalent to the functionality of a public CDN.
 For uplink media streaming, configuration of content egest at M2u for the media content received by the 5GMSu AS from the 5GMSu Client over M4u.
 The resource types involved in content hosting configuration are provisioning session (see clause 4.3.2), content hosting procedures (see clause 4.3.3), ingest protocols (see clause 4.3.4), content preparation template (see clause 4.3.5), and server certificates (see clause 4.3.6).

 - Configuration of dynamic policies: allows the configuration of Policy Templates at M5 that can be applied to M4 downlink/uplink media streaming sessions.